bhawna407/Crisis-in-Quick-Bites-Food-Startup-/README.md

 The SQL Queries utilized for inspection and validation can be found [HERE].

-SQL Queries used for cleaning and transformation can be found [HERE].
+SQL Queries used for cleaning and transformation can be found [HERE](https://github.com/bhawna407/Crisis-in-Quick-Bites-Food-Startup-/blob/main/sql-queries/01_data_cleaning_transformation.sql).

 Targeted SQL Queries for deeper analysis can be found [HERE].